AbdullahShariq/AI-Maze-Solver/README.md

 - **Replay and Reset**: Replay the same maze or generate a new one.
 - **Scoring System**: Earn points for collecting keys and power-ups, with bonuses for quick completion and fewer moves.
 - **Dark Mode UI**: A sleek, modern interface with a dark theme for better visibility.

+---

+## Algorithm Details

+- **BFS (Breadth-First Search)**: Finds the shortest path to keys and the goal, exploring level by level.
+- **DFS (Depth-First Search)**: Explores deeply along each branch, potentially finding longer paths.
+- **A***: Uses Manhattan distance heuristic for efficient shortest-path finding.
+- **Greedy Best-First Search**: Prioritizes moves closer to the target based on heuristic, may not guarantee shortest paths.

+---

 ## Installation